MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-aip-premium-govt-service-description.md

 ## Customer Eligibility

-Azure Information Protection Premium Government is available to (1) US federal, state, local, tribal, and territorial government entities, and (2) other entities that handle data that is subject to government regulations and requirements and where use of Azure Information Protection Premium Government is appropriate to meet these requirements, subject to validation of eligibility.
+Azure Information Protection Premium Government is available to (1) US federal, state, local, and tribal government entities, and (2) other entities that handle data that is subject to government regulations and requirements and where use of Azure Information Protection Premium Government is appropriate to meet these requirements, subject to validation of eligibility.
 Validation of eligibility by Microsoft will include confirmation of handling government-regulated or controlled data.
-Validation may require proof of registration with the U.S. Department of State or sponsorship by a government entity with specific requirements for the handling of data.
 This offer is limited to customers that have at least 500 seats.
-Upon renewal of a customer's contract for Azure Information Protection Premium Government, re-validation of eligibility is required.
 Entities with questions about eligibility for Azure Information Protection Premium Government should consult their account team.

 ## Location of Customer Data